-The detailed site investigations will inform the finalisation of the Planning Proposal to allow it to be placed on public exhibition for community consultation, following which it will be fully assessed by Marrickville Council with further input from DP&E and other government agencies including the NSW Roads and Maritime Service and the Department of Infrastructure and Regional Development (Cth).
+In accordance with the conditions of the Gateway Determination, further investigations and studies have been carried out by the proponent to address key outstanding matters.
+The new and updated documents now accompany this updated version of the Planning Proposal that has been drafted for the purposes of being placed on public exhibition for community consultation.
+Following completion of the public exhibition and community consultation process the Planning Proposal will be undergo a detailed assessment by Marrickville Council with further input from DP&E and other government agencies including but not limited to the NSW Roads and Maritime Services, Department of Education, Transport for NSW and the Department of Infrastructure and Regional Development (Cth).